shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/5-troubleshoot-issue-connecting-virtual-machine-scale-set.md

 In this lab, you'll use what you've learned to go through steps to troubleshoot the connection issues to the virtual machines.

-## Task-1: Verify that the website can't be reached
+### Task 01: Verify that the website can't be reached

 1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials or skip to **step 2**.
     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>